Follow:

 Beki x

-NB: The adidas Supernova Rise were purchased with a gift card as part of my involvement in the adidas blogger community.
-As always, all opinions are my own.
+NB: adidas items purchased as part of my involvement in the adidas blogger community.
+As always all opinions are my own.

 • Woman with a running buggy stands on the grass by a wooden sign, with a lake in the background